MathieuDoyon/toggle/packages/toggle-restify/README.md

 });
 // or use default
 // const toggle = createToggle();

+// You can manually send `x-feat-food: true` header to overwrite the config and test your feature

 const hello = (req, res, next) => {
   const response = {